ericcombiolab/LRTK/README.md

 ## Commands for automatic pipeline
 LRTK provides an easy-to-use automatic pipeline to handle the linked-read sequencing data from single or multiple samples.
 The user may only prepare the linked-read sequencing ﬁles (FASTQ format) and adequate computational resources, LRTK will run the whole pipeline and generate the final report.
 ### function 6：example for single sample analysis
+We show a simple example to process a single samples using the automatic pipeline.
 ```
 $LRTK WGS -SI $Sinfo -OD $OUTDIR -DB $DATABASE -RG "@RG\tID:Example\tSM:Example" -T 32
 ```